National Science Foundation

 Grant in 2022

-Blinxel is developing an innovative augmented reality content creation platform aimed at democratizing the production of AR content.
-The company is focused on its Blink platform, which allows users to create realistic 3D content with a low-cost depth camera and a computer.
-This user-friendly approach enables anyone to generate augmented reality experiences, which can be easily uploaded to the cloud for access on Android and iOS devices worldwide.
-By leveraging a volumetric video system, Blinxel integrates photo-realistic video of individuals with both 2D and 3D content, making AR technology more accessible for organizations seeking to engage a global audience and enhance their profitability.
-Blinxel's vision is to unlock the full potential of augmented reality by allowing everyone to participate in its creation.
+Blinxel is developing an innovative augmented reality content creation platform aimed at democratizing access to AR technology.
+The company is focused on its flagship product, the Blink platform, which allows users to create realistic 3D content using a low-cost depth camera and a PC or laptop.
+This user-friendly system enables individuals to easily upload their creations to the cloud, making them accessible on both Android and iOS devices worldwide.
+By utilizing a volumetric video system, Blinxel integrates photo-realistic representations of people into mobile AR experiences, allowing organizations to harness this technology to engage a global audience and enhance their profitability.

 Augray